wmorgan/dcos-docs/1.7/usage/tutorials/containerized-app.md

         <a href="/wp-content/uploads/2015/12/ec2-health-check.png" rel="attachment wp-att-2826"><img src="/wp-content/uploads/2015/12/ec2-health-check.png" alt="ec2-health-check" width="916" height="223" class="alignnone size-full wp-image-2826" /></a>

-**Tip:** Mesos DNS generates a hostname for your internal Marathon LB.
+**Tip:** Mesos-DNS generates a hostname for your internal Marathon LB.
 You can access internal services this command.
 You must be [SSH'd into your cluster][6].

     $ curl http://marathon-lb.marathon.mesos:10000/